 (Part 1) Choosing the Right Cut

-Steak Cuts for Oven-Baking
+steak cuts for Oven-Baking

 The first step is selecting the right cut of steak.
 There are so many options, it can be a bit overwhelming.
 But let me tell you, it's a crucial step in ensuring your steak turns out flavorful and tender.
-For oven-baking, I find these cuts deliver the best results:
+For oven-baking, I find these cuts deliver the best results:- Rib-eye: The king of steak cuts, the rib-eye is known for its abundant marbling, which translates to rich, juicy flavor.
+It's a fantastic choice for a truly indulgent experience.

-• New York Strip: Leaner than the rib-eye, the New York strip boasts a beautiful, even texture and a robust, savory flavor.
+- new york strip: Leaner than the rib-eye, the New York strip boasts a beautiful, even texture and a robust, savory flavor.
 It's a classic for a reason.

-• Tenderloin (Filet Mignon): The epitome of tenderness, the tenderloin, also known as filet mignon, is the most expensive cut, but it's worth every penny for its melt-in-your-mouth texture.
+- Tenderloin (filet mignon): The epitome of tenderness, the tenderloin, also known as filet mignon, is the most expensive cut, but it's worth every penny for its melt-in-your-mouth texture.

-• Sirloin: A budget-friendly option with a good, satisfying flavor, sirloin is slightly tougher than other cuts but still delicious when cooked properly.
+- Sirloin: A budget-friendly option with a good, satisfying flavor, sirloin is slightly tougher than other cuts but still delicious when cooked properly.

 Important Notes: